nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters command to find students.
+1. User enters command to find students based on the specified keywords.
 1. System displays list with students with matching details.

    Use case ends.

 **Extensions**
 * 1a.
+System cannot find any student with the specified keyword.
+    * 1a1.
+System displays an empty list.<br>
+  Use case ends.<br><br>

+* 1b.
 System detects error in entered command.
-    * 1a1.
+    * 1b1.
 System displays error message and does not clear command line.
-    * 1a2.
+    * 1b2.
 User enters new command.<br>
   Steps 1a1-1a2 are repeated until all details entered are correct.<br>
   Use case resumes from step 2.